spockframework/spock/CONTRIBUTING.md

 #### IntelliJ IDEA

-IntelliJ IDEA 14+ is the preferred IDE for developing Spock.
+The latest IntelliJ IDEA (Community Edition) is the preferred IDE for developing Spock.
 To generate an IDEA project configuration:

 * `./gradlew cleanIdea idea`, followed by
 * `File -> Open` in Intellij, then
-* select the appropriate `spock-2.0.ipr`.
+* select the appropriate `spock-2.5.ipr`.

-Note: You can provide an optional 'variant' flag to the gradle build `-Dvariant=[2.0|2.3|2.4]` that specifies the version of groovy you wish to use.
-For example, if we wish to use groovy 2.4, we would run `./gradlew cleanIdea idea -Dvariant=2.4` and import the generated `spock-2.4.ipr` into Intellij.
+Note: You can provide an optional 'variant' flag to the gradle build `-Dvariant=[2.5|3.0|4.0]` that specifies the version of groovy you wish to use.
+For example, if we wish to use groovy 3.0, we would run `./gradlew cleanIdea idea -Dvariant=3.0` and import the generated `spock-3.0.ipr` into Intellij.

 This should result in a fully functional IDE setup where: